Tuck

 2. Run the batch through an AI filing tool (Tuck supports batch uploads)

-4. Delete duplicates and files you no longer need while you are in there
+4. Delete duplicates and junk while you're in there

-Most people find this takes 1-2 hours for a Drive that has been accumulating for a few years.
-After that session, combined with automated filing for new documents going forward, the Drive stays organized with no ongoing effort.
+For a Drive that's been piling up for a few years, this usually takes 1 to 2 hours.
+After that, plus automated filing going forward, the Drive just stays organized with no ongoing effort.

 Frequently asked questions

-What if I have tried AI tools and they filed things in the wrong folder?
+I've tried AI tools and they filed things in the wrong folder.
+What went wrong?

-The most common cause of misfiling is a folder structure that has ambiguous or overlapping categories.
-If your Drive has both Finance / Medical and Health / Bills, the AI has to choose one, and it might not choose the one you prefer.
-Simplify the structure to remove overlaps and accuracy improves significantly.
+Usually a folder structure with overlapping categories.
+If your Drive has both Finance / Medical and Health / Bills, the AI has to pick one, and it might not pick yours.
+Simplify the structure to kill the overlaps and accuracy jumps.

-Is there a way to organize Drive without adding another app?
+Can I organize Drive without adding yet another app?

 Yes.
-Google Drive's native Gemini integration can suggest organization.
-It requires manual approval for each suggestion, so it is not fully automated, but it is free and built in.
-It works reasonably well for ongoing prompts if your Drive is not severely disorganized.
+Google Drive's built-in Gemini can suggest organization.
+It needs you to approve each suggestion, so it's not truly automatic, but it's free and already there.
+It does fine for ongoing nudges if your Drive isn't a total disaster.

-How do I handle files that belong in multiple categories?
+How do I handle files that belong in two categories?

 Pick one home and file it there.
-The instinct to categorize something multiple ways is the ambiguity problem in action.
-Google Drive supports shortcut links if you genuinely need a file accessible from two locations, but in practice most documents have one primary category even when they seem to span multiple.
+The urge to file something three ways is the ambiguity problem in disguise.
+Drive supports shortcut links if you genuinely need a file in two places, but most documents really do have one primary category, even when they feel like they span a few.

-My downloads are all over the place.
+My downloads are everywhere.
 Where do I even start?

-With automated filing for new documents: close to zero ongoing time.
-The filing happens as documents arrive.
-With a manual system done correctly: 5-10 minutes per week for a typical personal document volume.
-The weekly time investment is not large; the challenge is the consistency, not the duration.
+With automated filing for new docs: basically zero ongoing time.
+Filing happens as files arrive.
+With a manual system done right: 5 to 10 minutes a week for a normal personal volume.
+The weekly time is small.
+The hard part is the consistency, not the minutes.

 Stop manually sorting your Drive